 Carburetor Two-Stroke Engines

 The carbureted two-stroke engines emit up to 30% of their fuel in the water and are unburned.
-It’s quite damaging to the environment.
-It is one of the main reasons people avoid buying these boats, assuming that they ban them.
+It’s pretty damaging to the environment.
+It is one of the main reasons people avoid buying these boats, assuming they ban them.

 Now, this should help in understanding the bigger picture.
 Although these engines are hazardous for the water and fish, they are banned in some of California’s lakes.